michaliskambi/elisp/lsp/README.md

 * As an extra feature, can read configuration from Lazarus options in home directory.
 This is completely optional though.

+* Nice: When the unit is missing on the `uses` clause (this makes it impossible to do code completion, in both LSP server forks and in Lazarus IDE) it results in clear error so you know _which unit is missing_.

 ### Notes about both:

 * Their capabilites are really quite even, due to them both enabling just Lazarus CodeTools as LSP server.